City Vista Recreation Reserve: Structure and facilities

 The stadium features two synthetic fields and an extra grass field; the main field accommodating 3,000 spectators which includes a grandstand of seats and an extra grass field.

 Records

-The highest attendance recorded at the City Vista is 2,753, for Western United (A-League Women)'s first A-League Women fixture against Melbourne Victory on 19 November 2022.
-The lowest attendance recorded is 630 for an A-League Women match between Western United and Wellington Phoenix on 7 January 2023.
+The highest attendance recorded at the City Vista is 2,753, for Western United (women)'s first A-League Women fixture against Melbourne Victory on 19 November 2022.
+The lowest attendance recorded is 361 for an A-League Women match between Western United and Western Sydney Wanderers on 1 April 2023.